 Treatments and drugs

 The goals of tendinitis treatment are to relieve your pain and reduce inflammation.
-Often, home treatment — which includes rest, ice and over-the-counter pain relievers — may be all that you need.
-Other treatments for tendinitis include:
+Often, taking care of tendinitis on your own — including rest, ice and over-the-counter pain relievers — may be all the treatment that you need.

 Lifestyle and home remedies